FAQs

 -

-Your intake session is our first meeting, and a chance for me to get to know you.
-Not just your “symptoms” or struggles, but who you are as a whole person.
-During this 50-60 minute session, we’ll talk about what’s bringing you to therapy, your history, and what you’re hoping to work on.
-It’s more structured than a regular therapy session – truthfully there are insurance-imposed requirements that dictate things a bit.
-I know it can be unnerving to try to fit so much of your life story into just an hour, I do try to make it as smooth as possible, and you don’t have to share more than you’re comfortable with, even if I ask about it.
+Your initial session is designed to begin to share your story—who you are as a whole person, not just your “symptoms” or struggles.
+During this 50–60 minute session, we’ll talk about what’s bringing you to therapy, your background & history, and what you’re hoping to work on.
+Truthfully, it’s more structured than a regular therapy session because insurance requirements dictate a lot of the structure.
+I know it can be unnerving to try to fit so much of your life story into just an hour, especially with someone you’re only speaking to for the first time (or second if we had a consult).
+I do try to make it as smooth as possible, and you don’t have to share more than you’re comfortable with, even if I ask about it.
 Overall, the focus is on gathering important background information so we can begin to create a plan that’s personalized and meaningful to you.
 While this session doesn’t include in-depth talk therapy quite yet, it’s a key step in setting the foundation of our work together.

 -